codio/knowledge/source/instructors/authoring/guides/add_media.rst

 Images
 ******
 Inserting an image is similar.
+You can use the **Image** icon in the guides editor ribbon or write in markdown within your content area.
 Here are some examples.
 PNG and JPG image types are supported.
 Note that the 2nd and 3rd examples point to images within your project.

 Store your images in the `.guides/img` folder if you do not want them to be readily accessible to students.